paradime-io/social-media-data-modeling-challenge/README.md

 Your primary goal is to use Paradime, MotherDuck, and Hex to unearth compelling insights from social media data.
 With so many social media platforms, chat forums, and supplementary datasets, the possibilities for discovery are virtually limitless.
 Aim to generate accurate, relavant, scroll-stopping insights.

-##### Need a spark of inspiration?
+### Need a spark of inspiration?
 Check out these resources:
-- Blog - [Winning Strategies for Paradime's Movie Data Modeling Challenge](https://www.paradime.io/blog/winning-strategies-movie-challenge): Learn the stragegies, best practices, and insights uncovered from winning participant in previous Data Modeling Challenges.
+- **[Winning Strategies for Paradime's Movie Data Modeling Challenge](https://www.paradime.io/blog/winning-strategies-movie-challenge):** Learn the stragegies, best practices, and insights uncovered from winning participant in previous Data Modeling Challenges.
-- Explore winning submissions Paradime's recent Data Modeling Challenge:
+- **Explore winning submissions Paradime's recent Data Modeling Challenge:**
    - [Nikita Volynets' Submission](https://github.com/nikita-volynets/nba-challenge-dbt-paradime/blob/main/README.md) - 2nd Place winner from Paradime's dbt Data Modeling Challenge - NBA Editon.
    - [Spence Perry's Submission](https://github.com/paradime-io/paradime-dbt-nba-data-challenge/blob/nba-spence-perry/README.md) - 1st place winner from Paradime's dbt Data Modeling Challenge - NBA Editon.
    - [Isin Pesch's Submission](https://github.com/paradime-io/paradime-dbt-movie-challenge/blob/movie-isin-pesch-deel-com/README.md) - 1st place winner from Paradime's dbt Data Modeling Challenge - Movie Editon.

-- Potential insights to uncover:
+- **Potential insights to uncover**:
-   - How has the sentiment around COVID-19 on Reddit changed over time?
-Why?
+   - **How has the sentiment around COVID-19 on Reddit changed over time?
+Why?**
       - **Required Social Media Data**: [Reddit posts and comments related to COVID-19](https://www.kaggle.com/datasets/pavellexyr/the-reddit-covid-dataset), or similar dataset.
       - **Optional/Supplementary Data**: Key dates, news, events, and/or anything that points to why popularity has changed over time.
-   - How has Donald Trumps popularity changed over time?
+   - **How has Donald Trumps popularity changed over time?**
       - **Required Social Media Data**: A sample of Twitter posts, mentions, and engagement, containing the words, “Donald Trump” over the last 10 years.
       - **Optional/Supplementary Data:** Key dates, news, events, and/or anything that points to why popularity has changed over time.
-   - Who are the biggest YouTube creators, and why?
+   - **Who are the biggest YouTube creators, and why?**
       - **Required Social Media Data:** YouTube comments, engagement, etc.
       - **Optional/Supplementary Data:** [Trending YouTube Video statistics](https://www.kaggle.com/datasets/datasnaek/youtube-new?select=CAvideos.csv), or similar datasets.
-   - Which Commercials were most popular during the 2022 NFL Superbowl?
+   - **Which Commercials were most popular during the 2022 NFL Superbowl?**
       - **Required Social Media Data**: Twitter and/or Reddit posts, mentions, and engagement during the 4-hour time block of the NFL Superbowl.
 Only pull data that contains information about [brands that superbowl commercials](https://www.foxsports.com/stories/nfl/super-bowl-commercials-2022).
       - **Optional/Supplementary Data:**
          - For public companies that advertised, pull stock market data to see if there's any coorelation between superbowl commercial success and stock price.
          - Using [superbowl advertisement cost data](https://money.usnews.com/money/personal-finance/spending/articles/how-much-does-the-average-super-bowl-commercial-cost), identify which brands had the highest social engagement per dollar spent.

 Again, befoe diving in to your project, ensure you're familiar with the all the [competiton deliverables](https://www.paradime.io/dbt-data-modeling-challenge-movie-edition#div-how-it-works-2), [judging criteria](https://www.paradime.io/dbt-data-modeling-challenge-movie-edition#div-how-it-works-2), and required tools so you have a chance to win the [$1000-$3000 Amazon gift cards](https://www.paradime.io/dbt-data-modeling-challenge-movie-edition#div-whats-in-it-for-you)!

 ### Step 4: Build data vizualizations
 Once you've generated insights, you're required to use Hex for data vizualizations.
-Utilize Utilize Hex's provided [YouTube video](https://www.youtube.com/watch?v=Z4Y0KM0MroQ) and [documentation](https://docs.lightdash.com/) for best practices.
+Utilize Hex's resources for best practices.

 ### Step 5: Submitting Your Project
 **Submission Deadline:** September 3th, 2024